Keralan Mung Bean Thoran with Temple Rice and Spicy Yoghurt

 - Add the spinach, cooked mung beans and desiccated coconut and heat through.

-- Season to taste with jaggery, salt and lemon.
+- Season to taste with jaggery sugar, salt and half the lemon juice.

 - Serve with Samba Sadam rice and Khadi